OGHeyDude/Dev-Agency/docs/reference/troubleshooting.md

 ## 🚨 Quick Fixes

-### Agent Invocation Issues
+### Command Issues (9-Command System)

-**Problem**: Agent not responding or giving unexpected results
+**Problem**: Command not responding or giving unexpected results
 **Solution**:
-1. Check that you're in the Dev-Agency directory: `/home/hd/Desktop/LAB/Dev-Agency/`
+1. Verify you're using one of the 9 valid commands:
-2. Verify agent name spelling - use exact names from [Agent Catalog](../../quick-start/AGENT_CATALOG.md)
+   - `/sprint-plan <instructions>`
+   - `/execute`
+   - `/validate`
+   - `/sprint-approved`
+   - `/cmd`
+   - `/standards <Subject>`
+   - `/sync-memory`
+   - `/sprint-status`
-3. Ensure you have sufficient context in your request
+2. Ensure you have sufficient context in your request
+3. Check that you're in a properly configured project directory

-**Problem**: "Agent not found" error
+**Problem**: "Command not found" or old agent commands not working
 **Solution**:
-1. Check available agents: `ls /home/hd/Desktop/LAB/Dev-Agency/Agents/`
-2. Use exact agent names: `/agent:architect`, `/agent:coder`, etc.
-3. Verify you're using the Task tool correctly
+The system has been simplified to 8 commands only.
+Old `/agent:*` commands are no longer available to users.
+Use the new command structure instead.

 ### CLI Tool Issues